 - Reviews nominations for the Students' Union Societies Awards

 For a full description of the role of the Societies Board see the Societies Bye-Law: click here.

-New Society Affilaitions and Grant Funding rounds for 2019/2020 are below:
+New Society Affilaitions and Grant Funding rounds for 2020/21 are yet to be confirmed.

 Who sits on the Societies Board?